Doooom20/Seeed-Wio-Games/README.md

 Dependencies:
 CircuitPython Lib bundle 9.x
-The builtin text file.
+The builtin_font.vlw file.
 It is required for all games and apps for rendering.

 Upcoming: